 Polarized Beam OperationA polarized beam option has been developed for BT-7, utilizing 3He polarizers immediately before and after the sample.
 This gives BT-7 full polarized beam capability for experiments where a guide field (only) is applied at the sample position to control the direction of polarization, and thereby the cross sections.
 The system is fully operational.
-There are two spin rotators that can be mounted before and after the sample.
-Alternatively, the 3He itself can be inverted to achieve the alternate spin state before or after the sample.
+The 3He itself can be inverted to achieve the alternate spin state before or after the sample.
 An adjustable guide field at the sample position is under computer control to manipulate the polarization direction perpendicular or parallel to the scattering plane, or in an angular range in the scattering plane.
 Spin Flippers are no longer used.

 Publications that have utilized the polarized beam capability on BT-7

 Magnetic Order of the Iron Spins in NdOFeAs, Y. Chen, J. W. Lynn, G. F. Chen, G. Li, Z. C. Li, J. L. Luo, N. L. Wang, P. Dai, C. dela Cruz, and H. A. Mook Phys.
 Rev. B78, 064515 (2008).

 Single Ferroelectric and chiral magnetic domain of single-crystalline BiFeO3 in an electric field, Seongsu Lee, Taekjib Choi, W. Ratcliff II, R. Erwin, S-W. Cheong, and V. Kiryukhin, Phys.
 Rev. B 78, 100101(R) (2008).

 Spin Waves in the Magnetoelectric Effect LiCoPO4 Compound, W. Tian, J. Li, J. W. Lynn, J. L. Zarestky, and D. Vaknin, Phys.
 Rev. B 78, 184409 (2008)